-- What is Vitamin D?
+- What Is Vitamin D?

-- What is a Vitamin D deficiency?
+- What Is A Vitamin D Deficiency?

-What is Vitamin D?
+What Is Vitamin D?

 Vitamin D is a fat-soluble vitamin that is key for the maintenance of minerals such as calcium and phosphorus.
 It helps absorb calcium playing a vital role in forming and maintaining strong bones and teeth.
 Vitamin D can also play an integral part in combating depression.

-Vitamin D is sometimes called the “The Sunshine Vitamin”.
-This is because your body can create its own Vitamin D from sunlight.
-The vitamin can also be found naturally in foods such as oily fish, red meat, liver, and egg yolks.
+The vitamin can be found naturally in foods such as oily fish, red meat, liver, and egg yolks.
 While we can all naturally achieve the required vitamin D levels from our diet and the sun during spring and summer, most of us fail to do so during autumn and winter.